sksehgalaman11/OrderProcessingSystem/README.md

 # OrderProcessingSystem
-This Repository contains the Order Processing System solution and related projects .
+This Repository contains the Order Processing System solution (OrderProcessingSystem.zip) and related projects .
 Using the Factory Design patterns and basics of solid principles .
 Tried achieving maximum loosely coupling mechanism .
 Extension of the solution is also applied for future rules